 We focus on not doing wrong, but what about not being wrong

-Ex of Christ, Abraham went through it not because of something they had done.
+Examples: Abraham went through some trials not because of something he had done — the same for Job.

 Job’s problem was not so much outward as it was inward.
 He saw himself in the wrong way – not the way that God sees.